Essy-dan/Capstone_LITA_SALESPROJECT/README.md

-Sales Data Documentation
+**Sales Analysis**

 ### Project Overview
 ---
-Businesses have always used data to make informed business decisions.
-With significant advancements in collecting, storing, analyzing, and reporting data
-Project Overview: Sales Data Analysis for Apparel and Accessories

-This project focuses on analyzing sales data for a retail business offering a range of products, including shoes, jackets, hats, and other accessories.
+This project focuses on analyzing sales data for a retail business offering a range of products, including shoes, jackets,shirts,hats, gloves and socks.
 The primary goal is to uncover key sales trends, identify top-performing products, and analyze regional sales distribution to better understand customer preferences and maximize revenue potential.
 By examining this data, we aim to support strategic decision-making around inventory, pricing, and marketing efforts to drive growth and improve profitability.

 Objectives